ddc-java/ddc-day-book/configuration/pages.md

 `exclude_from_toc`

 : This is a Boolean-valued property, used to control the inclusion (by default) or exclusion of the page from a sidebar displaying the table of contents of the site.
-If omitted, left without a value, or set to `false`, the page will be included in the table of contents (assuming that `site.page_navigator.enabled` is set to `true`); if explicitly set to `false`, the page will be excluded from the table of contents.
+If omitted, left without a value, or set to `false`, the page will be included in the table of contents (assuming that `site.page_navigator.enabled` is set to `true`); if explicitly set to `true`, the page will be excluded from the table of contents.

+`exclude_from_local_nav`

+: This is a Boolean-valued property, used to exclude a page from local page navigation while leaving it available for the site-level table of contents.
+If explicitly set to `true`, the page will be excluded from section contents lists and previous/next page links.

+`exclude_from_prev_next`

+: This is a Boolean-valued property, used to exclude a page from previous/next page links while leaving its table of contents and section contents behavior unchanged.
+Use `exclude_from_local_nav` instead when the page should also be excluded from section contents lists.

+`exclude_from_section_nav`

+: This is a Boolean-valued property, used to exclude a page from section contents lists while leaving its table of contents and previous/next behavior unchanged.
+Use `exclude_from_local_nav` instead when the page should also be excluded from previous/next page links.

 `order`